influxdata/docs-v2/content/influxdb/v1.8/concepts/tsi-details.md

 ### Compaction

 When compactions are enabled, every second, InfluxDB checks to see whether compactions are needed.
 If there haven't been writes during the `compact-full-write-cold-duration` period (by default, `4h`), InfluxDB compacts all TSM files.
-Otherwise, InfluxDB groups TSM files into generations (determined by the number of times the file have been compacted), and attempts to combine files and compress them more efficiently.
+Otherwise, InfluxDB groups TSM files into compaction levels (determined by the number of times the file have been compacted), and attempts to combine files and compress them more efficiently.

 Once the `LogFile` exceeds a threshold (`5MB`), InfluxDB creates a new active log file, and the previous one begins compacting into an `IndexFile`.
 This first index file is at level 1 (L1).
 The log file is considered level 0 (L0).
 Index files can also be created by merging two smaller index files together.
 For example, if two contiguous L1 index files exist, InfluxDB merges them into an L2 index file.